-The UIC AANAPISI Initiative ran from 2010-2021 and supported the recruitment, retention, and graduation of Asian American and Pacific Islander students at the University of Illinois at Chicago.
-It was fully funded by the U.S. Department of Education’s Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI) Program, which started after the federal designation was created through legislation in 2007.
+The UIC AANAPISI Initiative supports the recruitment, retention, and graduation of Asian American and Pacific Islander students at the University of Illinois at Chicago.
+It is fully funded by the U.S. Department of Education’s Asian American and Native American Pacific Islander-Serving Institutions (AANAPISI) Program, which started after the federal designation was created through legislation in 2007.

 The U.S. Department of Education’s term “Asian American and Native American Pacific Islander” refers to Asian American students (with origins from East Asia, South Asia, and Southeast Asia including the Philippines) and Native Hawaiian and other Pacific Islander students (with origins from Hawaii, Guam, Samoa, Northern Mariana Islands, and other Pacific Islands.)
 The federal funding has supported many first-generation, immigrant, low-income students.

 Notable facts about the AANAPISI program nationally:

 - AANAPISIs are the newest federal designation of the Minority Serving Institutions (MSI) program and in 2021 received only 1% of all the appropriations for MSIs.

 - Despite the small amount of appropriations, three quarters of low-income AAPI students attend an AANAPISI.

 - AANAPISIs enroll 40% of AAPI college students even though AANAPISIs only make up 5% of colleges and universities in the U.S.

 - While the focus is to serve Asian American and Pacific Islander students, AANAPISI federal programs have benefited all students at each AANAPISI institution regardless of background.